The-EternalShop/.github/profile/README.md

 # Hey!
 This is us:
 ![image](https://github.com/user-attachments/assets/ed3b9fc9-bbd7-4693-9c07-584602bcf9e4)
-Join us and you will be a rubber duck!
-(Not Actually.)
+Join us and you will be a rubber duck!😄
 ### Stuff:
 # [Be A Pro At SDL2 In Less Than 1 Hour Or Your Money Back 100% Guranteed #sdl #sdl2 #c-lang #cpp #c-plus-plus](https://github.com/The-EternalShop/learn-sdl2-in-1-hour-easy)